-The Honda City manufactured from 2009-2013 did very well In the Light Car category, scoring 5 stars.
-Likewise, the Volkswagen Tiguan made between 2008-2016 in the Compact SUV category also netted a ‘Safer Pick’ rating.
+The Honda City, manufactured from 2009-2013, did very well In the Light Car category, scoring 5 stars.
+Likewise, the Jeep Compass made between 2007-2017 in the Compact SUV category also scored a 5-star ‘Safer Pick’ rating.
 Both cars can be bought for less than $10,000.

 Visit TAC’s How Safe Is Your First Car for a list of more safe vehicles selling for under $5000, $10,000 and $20,000.